MikeGillotti/Scheduler/README.md

-Scheduler - School Project
+Appointment Scheduler

-The application is an appointment scheduler and manager.
 The application has the ability to add, modify, and delete customers and appointments.
-The application generates the following reports, appointment count by type and month, and schedules by customers and contacts.
+It also has the ability to generate the following reports, appointment count by type and month, and schedules by customers and contacts.

 Directions:
 Login by entering a valid Username and Password